Climate Change: Targets

 Scope 1 & 2

-In order to clarify the scope of responsibility for our emissions, we will adopt the GHG Protocol’s financial control approach for emissions calculation as of FY2025.
-(As indicated in the diagram above, figures for fiscal years 2020 and 2023 have been recalculated based on the financial control approach.)
+In order to clarify the scope of responsibility for our emissions, we adopted the GHG Protocol’s financial control approach for emissions calculation as of FY2025.
 Under this approach, GHG emissions from subsidiaries and joint operations will be disclosed as our Scope 1 and 2 emissions, while emissions from affiliate companies will be disclosed as Scope 3 Category 15 emissions.
+While emissions from joint ventures have historically been disclosed under Scope 3 Category 15, we plan to disclose them as Scope 1 and 2 starting from FY2026 disclosure, following a revision of calculation methodology.

 Scope 3